SomikaArya/Car-Sales-By-Model/README.md

 The dashboards enable managers to:

-* Monitor dealership performance in real time.
+* Monitor dealership performance effectively.
 * Identify high-performing and underperforming dealers.
 * Track profitability trends across models and years.
 * Analyze customer satisfaction through sentiment analysis.
 * Detect recall-related issues for proactive maintenance.
-* Make data-driven decisions using interactive visualizations.
+* Make informed business decisions using interactive visualizations.

 ---

 # 🎯 Conclusion

 This project demonstrates the practical application of **Business Intelligence (BI)** tools for analyzing automotive sales and service operations.
-By leveraging **Microsoft Excel** for pivot-based reporting and **IBM Cognos Analytics** for dashboard creation, the project transforms raw dealership data into meaningful visual insights that support strategic decision-making and operational efficiency.
+By leveraging **Microsoft Excel** for pivot-based reporting and **IBM Cognos Analytics** for interactive dashboard creation, raw dealership data is transformed into meaningful visual insights that support strategic planning, operational efficiency, and data-driven decision-making.

-The combination of KPI tracking, interactive charts, and service analytics showcases the use of modern BI techniques to improve business performance and enhance managerial reporting.